w3bsa/python_projects/ip_logger/README.md

 16. In the Start in field, enter the path to the directory you are storing this app on your machine, for me this was: C:\Users\Ben\Desktop\python_projects\public_ip_logger
 17. Click OK
 18. Click OK again, and that should be the task scheduled

+## Configure to run on a Linux host

+The script can be configured to run on a schedule on a linux host by creating a new cron job

+1.